The Last Real Memphis Bad Man

-Known for a violent temper and having admitted to killing people, William "Wild Bill" Latura brought chaos and pandemonium to Memphis, Tennessee.
-In 1908, Latura casually walked into Hammitt Ashford Saloon on Beale Street and deliberately shot five people, leaving them laying wounded or dead.
-Citizens all across the United States were shocked and abhorred as the self-admitted gunman was never prosecuted for the crime.
+William Latura, better known as "Wild Bill," was no stranger to violence and made a career out of dishing out brutality.
+He shot many people, both black and white.
+In 1908, Latura casually walked into Hammitt Ashford's saloon on Beale Street and deliberately shot five people, leaving them laying wounded or dead.
+Citizens all across the United States were shocked and abhorred as crime prosecution never seized the admitted gunman.

 The Cave Man